Our basic camera troubleshooting solves most issues with cameras not powering on or not taking pictures.

 - Use Moultrie or Energizer, Alkaline or Lithium, batteries.
 Do not use rechargeable batteries, off-brand batteries, or batteries labelled “long-lasting”.
 Energizer and Moultrie batteries are the two batteries that through extensive testing have proven to work reliably in our products.

 - Try a “hard reset”.
 To do this: (1) remove the batteries and the SD card from the camera.
-(2) With the batteries and SD card removed, turn on (switch it to Quick Start or Custom Start) the device for one minute.
+(2) With the batteries and SD card removed, turn on (switch it to Quick Start, Custom Start, or On) the device for one minute.
 (3) After one minute, turn the camera Off, insert the batteries and SD card and turn the unit back on.

 - Use correct SD card.
 Most Moultrie Cameras support up to a 32GB SD card from Class 4 to Class 10.
 Class 10 cards are recommended for higher performance cameras, particularly when capturing higher resolution photos and HD video.
 SD and SD HC cards are recommended.
 Do NOT use SDXC cards, Micro/Mini cards, Ultra capacity, or high-speed cards.